Ada Belle Winthrop-King Scholarships

 - Awards will not be granted for study on programs which FSU prohibits or discourages its students from attending, e.g. on the grounds of U.S. State Department travel warnings; awards may be withdrawn at any time on the grounds of revised FSU advice or prohibition.

 - If you receive federal or state financial aid, these awards may affect your entitlement.
-You are advised to check with the aid agency before applying for one of these awards.
+You are advised to check with the Office of Financial Aid before applying for one of these awards.

 - Awards are made at the discretion of the Scholarship Committee, taking into account all the information provided on the application form.
 The Committee's decision is final.
 If the Committee so determines, no award will be made.

-- Recipients of Winthrop-King Awards are required to attend Honors Night held in April.
+- Recipients of Winthrop-King Awards are required to attend the Department of Modern Languages and Linguistics Honors Night held in April.

 - The Florida State University (University) is an equal opportunity employer and educational provider committed to a policy of non-discrimination for any member of the University’s community on the basis of race, creed, color, sex, religion, national origin, age, disability, veterans’ or marital status, sexual orientation, gender identity, gender expression, or any other protected group status.
 This policy applies to faculty, staff, students, visitors, applicants, and contractors in a manner consistent with applicable federal and state laws, regulations, ordinances, orders and rules, and University policies, procedures, and processes.

-Applicants who receive awards for study on a program administered by FSU's International Programs (IP) must register on the IP program within one week of notification of the award and pay the $100 non-refundable registration fee.
+- As this scholarship is for study on a program administered by FSU International program (IP), the winner of the scholarship must register on the IP program within one week of notification of the award and pay the $100 non-refundable registration fee.
 Failure to register by the due date will result in cancellation of the award.
-Recipients must submit the completed forms by not later than February 15, 2018.

-For scholarship recipients who are US citizens or permanent residents and who have completed all the necessary formalities by the due dates, awards are made available by FSU Student Financial Services the week after Drop-Add in the FSU semester of the award after deduction of any balances owed by the student to the University.
+- For scholarship recipients who have completed all the necessary formalities by the due dates, awards are made available by FSU Student Financial Services the week after Drop-Add in the semester of the award after deduction of any balances owed by the student to the University.